ml-struct-bio/cryodrgn/README.md

       --flip                Flip handedness of output volume
       -d DOWNSAMPLE, --downsample DOWNSAMPLE
-                            Downsample volumes to this box size (pixels)
+                            Downsample volumes to this box size (pixels) --pc PC               Number of principal component traversals to generate (default: 2)
+      --ksample KSAMPLE     Number of kmeans samples to generate (default: 20)

 This script runs a series of standard analyses: